dskemp/courtdata/content/cases/ot2017/15-1485/index.md

 - "Todd Kim"
 - "Robert A. Parker"
 - "Nathaniel P. Garrett"
+roles:
+- "Solicitor General of Washington, D.C., on behalf of the Petitioners"
+- "Assistant to the Solicitor General, Department of Justice, for the United States, as amicus curiae"
+- "on behalf of the Respondents"
 tags:
 topics:
 summary: "D. C. police officers had probable cause to arrest partygoers for holding a raucous, late-night party in a house they did not have permission to enter; and, in any event, the officers were entitled qualified immunity."